 In accordance with the Company's Constitution, the appointment and removal of the Company Secretary is a matter for the Board as a whole.
-A copy of the Constitution is available on the Company website under Corporate Governance and the details of the Company Secretary are set out in the Directors' Report contained within the Annual Report.
+A copy of the Constitution is available on the Company website under Corporate Governance and the details and experience of the Company Secretary are set out within the Directors' Report contained in the Annual Report.